-In spring, pea leaf weevil adults fly in from overwintering sites (perennial legume crops) and lay eggs near field pea and faba bean host plants.
-Larvae cause economic damage by feeding on root nodules, resulting in poor plant growth and reduced nitrogen fixation.
+In spring, pea leaf weevil adults fly in from overwintering sites (perennial legume crops) to their host crops, peas and faba beans.
+Once they start feeding on these host crops, they begin laying eggs.
+Larvae hatch and burrow belowground to feed on the root nodules, resulting in poor plant growth and reduced nitrogen fixation, causing yield loss.
 Adult weevils feed above ground on leaves, but rarely cause economic damage.
 The characteristic leaf notching on leaf margins can be used to monitor adult weevil presence (Figure 1).
 The best time to look for potential feeding damage is at the end of May to early June when peas and faba beans are emerging up to V5 (fifth node stage).

 The first record of pea leaf weevil in Alberta was in 1997, and it was first found in Saskatchewan in 2007.
 In the fall of 2019, it’s presence was confirmed in northwest Manitoba near Swan River.